ds-wizard/bh2023-report/paper.md

 Users are granted the flexibility to choose their preferred output format (such as HTML, JSON, RDF, etc.), and they can define the specific structure of the Document Template using Jinja.
 Subsequently, DSW utilizes this Document Template to generate the appropriate document, tailored to the chosen format.

-We developed such [a document template](https://github.com/ds-wizard/masmp-template) for research software metadata.
+We developed such [a document template][smp-template] for research software metadata.
 This template generates a JSON-LD output that can be placed to the GitHub Repository.
 It's important to note that the current version of the document template only encompasses a portion of the Knowledge Model, specifically Chapter 1 and Chapter 6.
 This is because the mapping process for the remaining parts of the Knowledge Model is still ongoing.
 Our future efforts will be directed towards completing the mapping for the entire Knowledge Model.

 ![Preview of maSMP in SMW](./figures/smp-document.png)

-The SMP Document Template is accessible to the public via [GitHub](https://github.com/ds-wizard/masmp-template) and is governed by the Apache-2.0 license.
+The SMP Document Template is accessible to the public [via GitHub][smp-template] and is governed by the Apache-2.0 license.
 It is readily available for immediate use and can also be expanded upon in the future.
 It offers flexibility for modifications, such as altering SMP questions or incorporating new information into SMPs.

 ## GitHub Submission Service

 To complete the "loop" for updating research software metadata in a GitHub repository through SMW, we developed a *submission service*.
 Such services in DSW allows to accept a submitted document, process it in any way, and eventually return a relevant URL back to DSW.
 The goal was to enable maSMP created with the previously described document template to be suggested in target GitHub repository as a Pull Request (PR).

-For the service to work and be able to create PRs, we created a [`sm-wizard-bot`](https://github.com/sm-wizard-bot) account on GitHub that is the one creating forks and PRs through API (authenticated using an access token).
+For the service to work and be able to create PRs, we created a [`sm-wizard-bot`][sm-wizard-bot] account on GitHub that is the one creating forks and PRs through API (authenticated using an access token).
 We had to deal with various potential obstacles such as asynchronnous creation of forks via GitHub API or possibility of need of multiple forks with the same original repository name.
 The achieved flow with the service works as follows:

 1. User generates a maSMP document in DSW.
 2. User submits the (JSON-LD) document in DSW (clicks a Submit button and selects the configured service).